 The variable indicating any limitation in work, housework, or school (ACTLIM13) was constructed using questions HE190-HE200.
 Specifically, information was collected initially at the family level.
 If there was a "yes" response to the family-level question (HE190), a second question (HE200) identified the specific individual(s) to whom the "yes" response pertained.
 Each individual identified as having a limitation was coded "yes" on ACTLIM13; all remaining family members were coded "no." If the family-level response was "don't know," "refused," or otherwise missing, all persons were coded with the family-level response.
-In cases where the family-level response was "yes" but no specific individual was identified as having difficulty, all family members were coded as "don't know" (-8).
+In cases where the family-level response was "don't know" (-8).
 Persons less than five years old were coded as "Inapplicable" (-1) on ACTLIM13.

 If ACTLIM13 was "yes" and the person was 5 years of age or older, a follow-up question (HE210) was asked to identify the specific limitation or limitations for each person.
-These included working at a job (WRKLIM13), doing housework (HSELIM13), or going to school
+These included working at a job (WRKLIM13), doing housework (HSELIM13), or going to school (SCHLIM13).

-(SCHLIM13).
 Respondents could answer "yes" to each activity; one person could thus report limitation in multiple activities.
 WRKLIM13, HSELIM13, and SCHLIM13 have values of "yes" or "no" only if ACTLIM13 was "yes"; each variable was coded as "Inapplicable" (-1) if ACTLIM13 was "No" (2).
-When ACTLIM13 was "Refused" (-7), these variables were all coded as "Refused" (-7); when ACTLIM13 was "Don't Know" (-8), these variables were all coded as "Don't Know" (-8); and when ACTLIM13 was "Not Ascertained" (-9), these variables were all coded as "Not Ascertained" (-9).
-If a person was under 5 years old or was deceased, WRKLIM13, HSELIM13, and SCHLIM13 were each coded as "Inapplicable" (-1).
+When ACTLIM13 was "Refused" (-7), these variables were all coded as "Refused" (-7); and when ACTLIM13 was "Don't Know" (-8), these variables were all coded as "Don't Know" (-8).
+If a person was under 5 years old or was deceased, WRKLIM13, HSELIM13, and SCHLIM13, HSELIM13, and SCHLIM13 were each coded as "Inapplicable" (-1).

 A second question (HE220) asked if the person was completely unable to work at a job, do housework, or go to school.
-Those persons who were coded "no," "Refused," "Don't Know," or "Not Ascertained" on ACTLIM13, or were under 5 years of age, or were deceased, were coded as "Inapplicable" (-1) on UNABLE13.
+Those persons who were coded "no," "Refused," "Don't Know," or "Cannot be Computed" on ACTLIM13, or were under 5 years of age, or were deceased, were coded as "Inapplicable" (-1) on UNABLE13.
 UNABLE13 was asked once for whichever set of WRKLIM13, HSELIM13, and SCHLIM13 the person had limitations; if a person was limited in more than one of these three activities, UNABLE13 did not specify if the person was completely unable to perform all of them, or only some of them.